anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_2.md

 (Use the "Break" button to stop -- sorry for the trick)

 When we are dealing with truly continuous variable, it can assume so many unique values that we cannot represent the it properly in a table.
+The count for each category (row) will be one or a small number.
 We would need to recode the variable to be able to tabulate it.
 So, instead of using a table to represent it, we can use a graph.
 Histograms and density graphs are extremely useful in these situations.
 Let's look at the histogram of age:

 ```
 histogram edad